For just about every industry, the use of a mobile device while on the job is commonplace. In fact, not using a device for work would almost seem odd.

 BYOD means that employers save money, since they don’t have to buy devices for each of their employees.
 An added benefit of this is that employees are more likely to take better care of the devices, since they own them.
 This greatly reduces costs for repairs and updating, if there are any costs at all – a definite pro for BYOD.

-Cons of BYOD Policies
+Disadvantages of BYOD Policies

 When it comes to blurring the distinction between work devices and personal devices, the question of who is liable for repair costs arises.